-Pilot Gold was classified as a PFIC within the meaning of Section 1291 through 1298 of the US Internal Revenue Code of 1986, as amended, for the 2011 tax year, and may again be classified as a PFIC for the 2012 tax year.
+Pilot Gold was classified as a PFIC within the meaning of Section 1291 through 1298 of the US Internal Revenue Code of 1986, as amended, for the 2011 and 2012 tax years, and may again be classified as a PFIC for the 2013 tax year and beyond.
 A US shareholder who holds stock in a foreign corporation during any year in which such corporation qualifies as a PFIC is subject to special US federal income taxation rules, which may have adverse tax consequences to such shareholder.
 Additionally, a United States shareholder may be eligible to make certain elections under two alternative tax regimes.
 A US shareholder should consult its own US tax advisor with respect to an investment in the Common Shares and to ascertain which elections, if any, might be beneficial to the United States shareholder's own facts and circumstances.